Gruppenhorchgerät

-The Gruppenhorchgerät ('group listening device', abbreviated GHG) was a hydrophone array which was used on Nazi Germany's U-boats in World War II.
+The Gruppenhorchgerät ('group listening device', abbreviated GHG) was a hydrophone array which was used on vessels of the German Kriegsmarine in World War II.

 Development

 In World War I carbon microphones were still used as sound receivers.
 The individual receivers were mostly placed in the front part of the vessel along the hull sides to have enough distance from the screw and the noise they emitted.
 The individual microphones were arranged in groups and each was oriented in a different direction.
 The individual microphones had to be connected manually to take bearings.
 They were not very reliable, so other transducers were experimented with.
 Dynamic microphones were also discarded.
 At the end of the process, the piezoelectric principle was deemed the most suitable.
 This was discovered by Pierre Curie in 1880.
 The quartz crystals generate electric voltage depending on the pressure acting on it.

 In collaboration with the Imperial German Navy, Atlas Werke AG in Bremen and Electroacustik (ELAC) in Kiel worked on piezoelectric transducers and the development of detectors and amplifiers in general.

 They experimented with different kinds of crystals, or combinations of several of them.
 The best result rendered the Seignette crystal, which is formed from a mixture of different salts.
 From 1935 crystal receivers were permanently installed on all German submarines.
 Modern submarines still use electrostriction and barium titanate converters today.